 Poor Circulation Symptoms

 Problems from poor blood flow may not be obvious.
-Sometimes, the symptoms are subtle.
+In fact, the symptoms are subtle.
 Regardless over time, these issues may become serious.
 It is always a good idea to let your doctor know any reoccurring discomfort.

 Arms and Legs Numbness